Cuenta Conmigo

 Cuenta Conmigo (Count On Me) is Jerry Rivera's third and most successful album.
 It is considered one of the most important albums in his career.
-It is positioned as one of the best sellers of salsa history, and has even been compared to Siembra of Willie Colon and Ruben Blades.
+It is positioned as one of the best sellers of salsa history, and has even been compared to Siembra by Willie Colon and Rubén Blades.
 The album was awarded "Tropical Album of the Year" at the Lo Nuestro Awards of 1993.